The Great American Race for Approval

 by Connor McCall and Juan Teira

-If you have been updating yourself on the news, know that the area 51 “raid” recently occurred (which can be hardly considered a raid because nothing was raided).
+If you have been updating yourself on the news, you know that the area 51 “raid” recently occurred (which can be hardly considered a raid because nothing was raided).
 This event was popularized on Facebook, and reports estimate that over 2 million people signed up to attend—note: 2 million people did not actually go to the event, but more like one hundred people instead.

 While it was all rather harmless, but it illustrates how powerful the internet is in influencing teens to participate in dubious events and even dangerous “challenges.”
 Such challenges and internet trends, like the “tide pod” and “bird box” challenges, have killed and hospitalized many young adults.